goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

 Schema definition
 ~~~~~~~~~~~~~~~~~

-In this section, you will learn about adding tickets to collector.
+In this section, you will learn how to add tickets to a collector.
 In order to use ticket objects, first you need to create an interface
 for tickets.
-Update the ``src/tc/collector/interfaces.py`` with the ticket
+Update ``src/tc/collector/interfaces.py`` with the ticket
 interface::

   from zope.container.interfaces import IContainer